Ram-Saravanan/Mapzy/README.md

 ## Overview

 Mapzy is a navigation application designed to help drivers make safer decisions through real-time hazard visibility and community-sourced road intelligence.
-The platform integrates routing, hazard reporting, nearby place discovery, and gamification into a single user experience.
+The platform integrates routing, hazard reporting, nearby place discovery, and gamification into a single user experience!

 The project was developed to address the lack of accessible safety-focused navigation tools that provide both route guidance and contextual road information.